openmpf/openmpf.github.io/docs/docs/Component-API-Overview.md

 *	The user-configurable *properties* that the component exposes
 *	The *required states* associated with a job prior to the execution of the component
 *	The *provided states* associated with a job following the execution of the component
+*   The *programming language* used to implement the component

 A component’s action type corresponds to the operation which the algorithm performs.
 Generally, this is `DETECTION`.

 A component can perform batch processing, stream processing, or both.
 Refer to the [C++ Batch Component API](CPP-Batch-Component-API/index.html), [C++ Streaming Component API](CPP-Streaming-Component-API/index.html), and [Java Batch Component API](Java-Batch-Component-API/index.html).

 The data that a component accepts as inputs, and correspondingly produces as outputs, constrains its placement in a pipeline.
-This is some combination of `IMAGE`, `AUDIO`, and `VIDEO`.
+This is some combination of `IMAGE`, `AUDIO`, and `VIDEO` for components that support batch processing, or just `VIDEO` for components that only support stream processing.

 As depicted in the figure below, detection components accept an input media file (or segment of the file in the case of video files) and produce a collection of object detections discovered in the data.